Corbon, Orne

 Corbon (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Blandelière, Corbon and Le Breuil.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Two rivers Huisne and La Vilette flow through the commune.